Laser-based modeling

 Laser measurement system of precise tunnel shape

-The three-dimensional shape measurement platform of urban architectures such as a tunnel under construction is developed.
-This system is composed of a mobile platform equipped with a two-dimensional laser scanner, a three-axis fiber optic gyro, corner cubes, integrated software, and a total station.
-The total station is placed on reference points in a tunnel and measures the position of the corner cubes on the mobile platfrom.
-Cross-sectional shapes of a tunnel are measured continuously by the two-dimensional laser scanner on the mobile platform, and converted to the three-dimensional tunnel shape according to the position and orientation measured by the total station and the fiber optic gyro.
-The integrated software is able to compare the measured shape with the design shape loaded from a three-dimensional CAD system via standard LandXML format, and display the error distribution for the management of construction process through GUI in real-time and on-site.
+A three-dimensional shape measurement platform for urban structures, such as tunnels under construction, has been developed.
+The system consists of a mobile platform equipped with a two-dimensional laser scanner, a three-axis fiber optic gyroscope, corner cubes, integrated software, and a total station.
+The total station is placed at reference points within the tunnel and is used to measure the positions of the corner cubes mounted on the mobile platform.
+As the mobile platform moves, the two-dimensional laser scanner continuously captures cross-sectional profiles of the tunnel.
+These profiles are then reconstructed into a three-dimensional tunnel shape using positional data obtained from the total station and orientation data from the fiber optic gyroscope.
+The integrated software enables real-time, on-site comparison between the measured tunnel geometry and the design geometry from a 3D CAD model, imported via the standard LandXML format.
+Error distributions between the actual and design shapes are visualized through a graphical user interface, supporting effective construction process management.

 Photo Laser measurement system Multiple robot system